Research: general guidance

 A brief guide to sources

 Railway & canal companies: The minute books of most of the companies which were nationalised have survived, as have many of their other documents, and are in The National Archives (TNA) at Kew.
+The main records for railway companies are in the series RAIL1–781 and RAIL1175–1180; those of most canal companies are in the series starting at RAIL800.
 County and other archives may also hold records relating to a particular transport company, having acquired them from a local office of that company (or its successor), from the company’s solicitor or from a shareholder.
 The relevant local archive might not be the obvious one: it is best to carry out a search using TNA’s ‘Discovery’ website, which holds more than 32 million descriptions of records held by TNA and more than 2,500 archives across the country.
-The archives of the Canal & River Trust at Ellesmere Port hold a wide range of documents concerning their waterways.
+The archive of the Canal & River Trust at Ellesmere Port holds a wide range of documents concerning its waterways.

 Other companies and individuals: Transport companies did not exist in isolation.
 Most had relations (friendly or otherwise) with other transport companies, and those companies’ records can be most revealing.
 All would have had relations with landowners, suppliers and customers; again, their records can provide useful information, often setting out the other side of disputes.